Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Each stream has its Level set to 50%, so where both High sections overlap, the total Level is 100%.
 You could, of course, use different proportions.

 Stream 3 holds the Crank25-1.DQA Arb, just like the CrankFM.GEN setup.
-But there are some key differences: As mentioned, the FM Source is set to Stream 0+1, which adds those two streams together and uses the sum to control the frequency.
+But there are some key differences: As mentioned, the FM Source is set with both L.0 Stream and L.1 Stream active, which adds those two streams together and uses the sum to control the frequency.
 However, note that the CrankRamp.GEN Burst shapes only run between 0 (when both bursts are off) and a total of 100% when they are both on.
 They don't go negative like the sinusoid used as the FM Source in CrankFM.GEN.

 You may want to experiment with different shapes and durations, as well as using Stream 2 (which is unused here).
-If you do use Stream 2, remember to set the Stream 3 FM Source to Stream 0+1+2.
+If you do use Stream 2, remember to set the Stream 3 FM Source to use L.2 Stream along with L.0 Stream and L.1 Stream.

 Tip: When you are designing your test schedule, start out with Stream 3 set to Off, and its FM Source set to Sine.
 This will cause the remaining streams to be summed together directly so you can see the shape as actual ramps and levels.